-${\it Table~2}$ The increasing level of globalization and the rise of the Afroeurasian world-system
+The increasing level of globalization and the rise of the Afroeurasian world-system

-Type of spatial links (globalization level) Period Phases of development of the Afroeurasian world-system Local links Till the 7 ^{th -} 6 th millennium BCE Local-regional links From the 7 th - 6 th millennium to the second half of the 4 th millennium BCE the first phase: from the 8 th - 4 th millennia BCE - the formation of contours and structure of the Middle Eastern core of the Afroeura- sian world-system Regional- continental links From the second half of the 4 th millennium BCE to the first half of the 1 st millennium BCE the second and third phases: the 3 rd and 2 nd millennia BCE - the development of the Afroeurasian world-system centers during the Bronze Age (the second phase).
-From the first millennium BCE to 200 BCE - the Afroeurasian world-system as a belt of expanding empires and new civilizations (the third phase) Transcontinental links From the second half of the 1 st millennium BCE to the late 15 th century CE the fourth and fifth phases: from 200 BCE to the 14 th century CE - the Afroeurasian world-system is integrated by the steppe periphery; the Afroeurasian world-system apogee: world religions and world trade Intercontinental (Oceanic) links From the late 15 th century to the early 19 th century the sixth phase: from the 15 th to the 18 th centuries - the transformation of the Afroeurasian world-system into the planetary World System Global links From the early 19 th century to the 1960s and 1970s the seventh phase: from the beginning of the 19 th century to the 20 th century - the industrial World System and mature globalization Planetary links From the last third of the 20 th century to the mid-21 st century subsequent phases: mature and integrated World System
+1 2 3 Transcontinental links From the second half of the 1 st mil- lennium BCE to the late 15 th century CE the fourth and fifth phases: from 200 BCE to the 14^{th} centu- ry CE - the Afroeurasian world- system is integrated by the steppe periphery; the Afroeura- sian world-system apogee: world religions and world trade.
+Intercontinental (Oceanic) links From the late 15 th century to the early 19 th century the sixth phase: from the 15 th to the 18 th centuries - the transformation of the Afroeurasian world-system into the planetary World System.
+Global links From the early 19 th century to the 1960s and 1970s the seventh phase: from the beginning of the 19 th century to the 20 th century - the industrial World System and mature globalization.
+Planetary links From the last third of the 20 th century to the mid-21 st cen- tury subsequent phases: mature and integrated World System